brksm/weather/README.md

 ## Known issues

 * Accessing page on Heroku via HTTPS currently does not work
+* Need to check if summer/winter time transition will break current API response adapter

 ## Future improvements

 ### Features

+* Allow user to pick which city he wants to see the weather for!
 * Show more information per tile (wind, humidity etc.)
 * Read more into API docs to see what we can get out of it
 * Nicer styling